 2.)
 Content is King…For a Reason

-Each channel partnership is unique, and as such, each channel partnership requires unique content.
+Each channel partnership is unique, and as such, building channel partnerships requires unique content.

 Content can come in many forms.
 From industry best practices to marketplace news, information on product updates/releases and deal-closing training documents—you should be a source of education and inspiration to channel partners.